Hans-Adolf von Moltke: Ambassador in Poland

 In his statement to the Polish press after the Kristallnacht, Moltke spoke about the "collective Jewish" responsibility for Rath's assassination.
 Unable to find the unflattening information, which was intended to prove that the Grynszpan family lived in criminality, Moltke simply fabricated stories that cast the family as criminals, who had left Poland to escape the law.

 On 22 November 1938, Moltke met with Colonel Beck.
 The Polish transcript of the meeting had Moltke reassuring Beck that the recent statements by the German Foreign Minister Joachim von Ribbentrop to the Polish ambassador in Berlin, Józef Lipski, demanding that the Free City of Danzig be returned to Germany where merely Ribbentrop's personal views and did not reflect the views of Hitler who wanted good German-Polish relations.
 The German account of the meeting did not include these remarks.
 The British historian D.C.
 Watt argued that Moltke did make these remarks, but excluded from his account of the meeting in order to avoid the wrath of Ribbentrop who would have been furious if he had read them.

 In December 1938, Beck told Moltke that he desired for Poland and Hungary to have a common border and asked Moltke if the Reich had any objections.
-That led Moltke to advise against challenging the First Vienna Award, which gave parts of tge renamed Czecho-Slovakia to Hungary.
-On 14 December 1938, Beck told Moltke that the establishment of an autonomous government in Carpatho-Ukraine, as Ruthenia had been renamed, had "had evoked a certain excitement" in Poland, as there were fears that it would encourage Ukrainian nationalism in Galicia.
+That led Moltke to advise against challenging the First Vienna Award, which gave parts of the renamed Czecho-Slovakia to Hungary.
+On 14 December 1938, Beck told Moltke that the establishment of an autonomous government in Carpatho-Ukraine, as Ruthenia had been renamed, had "evoked a certain excitement" in Poland, as there were fears that it would encourage Ukrainian nationalism in Galicia.
 Beck frankly told Moltke that he wanted Hungary to annex Capartho-Ukraine to put an end to possibility of a Ukrainian state in the Carpathian Mountains, which might encourage Ukrainian separatism in Galicia.

 In December 1938, Moltke was summoned from Warsaw to be present at a summit at Hitler's retreat, at the Berghof, in the Bavarian Alps.
 Hitler had invited Beck and Moltke to see him at the Berghof, together with Foreign Minister Joachim von Ribbentrop.
 The main issue at the summit turned not to Danzig, as had been expected, but Hitler's demands for Poland to sign the Anti-Comintern Pact and to promise to assist Germany in conquering the Soviet Union, which Beck rejected.